The Psychology of Selfish Lovers

 People are often in unfulfilling relationships.
 The dynamic of one partner always giving and the other always taking is common.
 When requests are made for the takers to give up some part of themselves, they usually decline or flee, at once feeling alarmed and afraid.
 What is the psychology that underlines this fear and what can you do about this?

 Selfish lovers often suffer from feeling inadequate.
-Their feelings of inadequacy run so deep that they end up feeing very ashamed.
+Their feelings of inadequacy run so deep that they end up feeling ashamed.
 To cover up this shame, they are internally “still” and this “stillness” drives the giver in the relationship to want to keep on giving as a form of resuscitation since the taker often feels dead.
-When the taker then gives up just a little, this feels so relieving to the giver – it is like a glimpse of a sign of life.
+When the taker then gives up just a little, this feels relieving to the giver, like a glimpse of a sign of life.
 But unfortunately for the giver, this does not last too long.

 Selfish lovers are often hiding something they are very ashamed of as well.
 Giving makes them feel out of control and threatened as they worry that the reason for their shame will be revealed.
 With this strong feeling of having to cover up all the time, they hold onto their love very tightly because giving it up makes them feel as though they are sliding on ice.

-So, apart from avoiding the torture of a selfish lover, if you find yourself in a relationship with one, what can you do so that your entire being is not lost in trying to resuscitate his or her internal deadness?
+Apart from avoiding the torture of a selfish lover, and if you find yourself in a relationship with one, what can you do so that your entire being is not lost in trying to resuscitate his or her internal deadness?

-If all else fails, leaving is always an option, but with your addiction to selfish lovers, you are likely to find another one, or turn them into one.
+If all else fails, leaving is always an option, but with your addiction to selfish lovers, you are likely to find another or turn them into one.
 Some soul-searching may help you make better future choices.
-The questions you ask yourself on this soul-searching journey (How do you live outside your craving?
+The questions you ask yourself on this soul-searching journey: How do you live outside your craving?
 What are you avoiding doing by being addicted to love?
-How can you turn your loving energy into something hat gives back to you?) will help you get closer to your relationship goals.
+How can you turn your loving energy into something that gives back to you?
+This will help you get closer to your relationship goals.